plantanapp/documentation/docs/Actions/revoke-user-role.md

 ### `2.
 Revoke a Role from all users`

-The action below loads all users using [Load Entities](/docs/Actions/load-entitites) and [Load User](/docs/Actions/load-user) action and revokes the '[Managers]' role from every one.
+The action below loads all users using [Load Entities](/docs/Actions/load-entitites) and [Load User](/docs/Actions/load-user) action and revokes the `Managers` role from every one.
 [Import it](/docs/Actions/Import-actions) into your application to see it in action.

 ```json
 {